xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 ![IPv4 Host Optimized Order]({{site.baseurl}}/images/Host-Optimized-IPv4.jpg){: .align-center}

 When a packet is received, the FA performs a lookup on the destination address:
-- first lookup is performed in the LEM searching for a /32 exact match
+- first lookup is performed in the LEM searching for a IPv4/32 exact match
-- second lookup is accessing the LPM searching for a variable length match between /31 and /25
+- second lookup is accessing the LPM searching for a variable length match between IPv4/31 and IPv4/25
-- third lookup is done in the LEM again searching for a /24 exact match
+- third lookup is done in the LEM again searching for a IPv4/24 exact match
-- finally, the fourth lookup is checking the LPM a second time searching for a variable length match between /23 and /0
+- finally, the fourth lookup is checking the LPM a second time searching for a variable length match between IPv4/23 and /0

 All is done in one single clock tick, it doesn't require any kind of recirculation and doesn't impact the performance (in bandwidth or in packet per second).

 ![IPv4 Host-optimized Allocation]({{site.baseurl}}/images/non-eTCAM-IPv4-HostOpt--.jpg){: .align-center}

-This mode is particularly useful with a large number of v4/32 and v4/24 in the routing table.
+This mode is particularly useful with a large number of IPv4/32 and IPv4/24 in the routing table.
 It could be the case for hosting companies or data centers.

 Using the configuration above, you can decide to enable the Internet-optimized mode.
 This is a feature activated globally and not per line card.
 After reload, you will see a very different order of operation and prefix distribution in the various databases with base line cards and systems:

 ![IPv4 Internet Optimized Order]({{site.baseurl}}/images/non-SE-Int-Optimized-IPv4.jpg){: .align-center}

 The order of operation LEM/LPM/LEM/LPM is now replaced by an LPM/LEM/LEM/LPM approach.
-- first lookup is in LPM searching for a match between /32 and /25
+- first lookup is in LPM searching for a match between IPv4/32 and IPv4/25
-- second lookup is performed in LEM for an exact match on /24 and /23.
+- second lookup is performed in LEM for an exact match on IPv4/24 and IPv4/23.
-- third lookup is done in LEM too and this time for also an exact match on /20
+- third lookup is done in LEM too and this time for also an exact match on IPv4/20
-- fourth and final step, a variable length lookup is executed in LPM for everything between /22 and /0
+- fourth and final step, a variable length lookup is executed in LPM for everything between IPv4/22 and /0

 Here again, everything is performed in one cycle and the activation of the Internet Optimized mode doesn't impact the forwarding performance.

 ![non-eTCAM-IPv4-IntOpt-.jpg]({{site.baseurl}}/images/non-eTCAM-IPv4-IntOpt-.jpg){: .align-center}

-As the name implies, this profile has been optimized to move the largest route population present on the Internet (v4/24, v4/23, v4/20) in the largest memory database: the LEM.
-And we introduced specific improvements and pre-processing to handle the v4/23 and v4/20 optimally.
+As the name implies, this profile has been optimized to move the largest route population present on the Internet (IPv4/24, IPv4/23, IPv4/20) in the largest memory database: the LEM.
 If you followed carefully, you noticed that a couple of improvement are needed to implement this sequence of lookup.

 First, the match on LEM needs to be on an exact prefix length but the step two is done on IPv4/24 and IPv4/23.
 Indeed a function in DPA splits all IPv4/23 received from the upper FIB process in two.
-Each /23 is programmed as two sub-sequent /24s in hardware.
+Each IPv4/23 is programmed as two sub-sequent IPv4/24s in hardware.
 We will illustrate this case with an example in the lab later in this post, advertising 300,000 IPv4/23.

 Second, the exact match in step 3 for IPv4/20 in LEM is only possible if we don't have any IPv4/22 or IPv4/21 prefixes overlapping with this IPv4/20.
 This implies the system performs another pro-active check to verify we don't have overlap.
 If an overlap happens, the IPv4/20 prefix is moved from LEM to LPM dynamically.
 We will illustrate this mechanism later in the post, advertising 100,000 IPv4/20 first, then advertising 100,000 IPv4/21 overlapping on the IPv4/20.
 We will see the IPv4/20 moved in LPM automatically.